-Because Paul's Pantry operates without government funding, an ecumenical prayer can be said each day, together by recipient and non-recipient volunteers prior to the distribution of food to the needy.
+Because Paul’s Pantry operates without government funding, an ecumenical prayer can be said each day, together by recipient and non-recipient volunteers prior to the distribution of food.
 We give thanks for our benefactors, our food suppliers, and for our many volunteers.

 Paul’s Pantry is an outreach of your love and concern for the community in need, and we only exist because of it.

 The unemployed, single parents, the unskilled, the under educated, people with language barriers, the elderly, the chronically ill, the physically, mentally and emotionally disabled and yes, even the alcoholic, the drug addict and other destitute people who are God’s most cherished people in our community.